 Success: Peaches needed to have one of his kidneys removed entirely, and fortunately the worm growth had not started to affect any other vital organs.
 His foster mom reports that his spirits are up, he’s healing well and resting comfortably.
 Having the entire kidney removed ensures that there will be no further risks for additional kidney worms to grow.

 Vet Bills: Blood profiles, major surgery and aftercare totals: $1,100 [Funds raised to date: 100% of funds needed]

 Update: As of April 26, Peaches energy levels and attitude are fantastic and he seems actually happier than the months leading up to finding out he had kidney worms.
 We can bet that he’s glad they’re out of him.
 Peaches goes in on Tuesday April 30 to have the staples removed from the incision area, then we’ll be on the fast track to recovery (and getting that cone off his head!)
+Peaches has been adopted.

 Background: Casino was found in rural Manitoba.
 She was identified as a pregnant mom that was due soon and we brought her into care.

 Challenges: Casino is pregnant with a large litter of puppies but was showing signs of being lethargic and challenged health-wise.
 Casino’s heartworm test came back positive.
 The heartworm is advanced and the heavy load of worms on her heart is making it challenging to produce the blood needed to support her growing litter of pups.
 Casino symptoms are both anemia and lethargy and is currently on IV fluids in emergency care at a vet hospital in Winnipeg.